cperves/docker-isida/README.md

-# ISIDA servers for Moodle question type plugins  molsimilarity et reacsimilarity
+# ISIDA servers for Moodle question type plugins  molsimilarity and reacsimilarity
 This two ISIDA Servers are part of the ChemMoodle project from [LABORATOIRE DE CHÉMOINFORMATIQUE - UMR 7140 CNRS]( http://infochim.u-strasbg.fr/) of University of Strasbourg

 [github laboratory repository](https://github.com/Laboratoire-de-Chemoinformatique)